About us

 Reviewing route choice after the run (Image: British Orienteering)

-A group of us run every Thursday evening in Hampstead.
+A group of us run most Thursday evenings in Hampstead.
 We meet at the Royal Free Hospital Recreation Club (which includes changing and shower facilities) in Fleet Road (near corner of Pond Street, London NW3 2QG) at 6.30 p.m. for a 6.45 start.
-We run for about an hour and then repair to the Stag Pub on Fleet Road (200m from the Recreation Club).
+We run for about an hour and then repair to the Garden Gate pub.
 New members are welcome, as are visitors to London.
+Contact Elaine to check that training is taking place.

 The start of a relay event (Image: Digisport)